 Jack O’Brien has over 35 years experience in the food service and hospitality industry which includes multiple senior executive level positions with Aramark Sports & Entertainment, most recently serving for 6 years as President of Convention Centers, Retail, Facilities and Culinary Operations.
 Prior to their move to the Parks & Destinations group, he was also President of the Cultural Attractions group.
 Before joining Aramark, Jack was the Director of Food & Beverage at the AAA Five Diamond RITTENHOUSE Hotel and Condominiums in Philadelphia.

 Jack’s experience covers operational management for dining, catering, food and facility services in museums, zoos, aquariums, cultural institutions, convention centers, stadiums and arenas including but not limited to the Adventure Aquarium, Riverbanks Zoo, Experience Music Project, Florida Aquarium, Philadelphia Zoo and Ottawa Convention Centre.
-His most recent projects for Aramark included new business development, opening new client locations, management recruitment, creating growth strategies for catering and retail food operations, menu development, food and beverage initiatives and food safety.Back to Top
+His client projects with Manask & Associates include the Cleveland Museum of Natural History, Brooklyn Botanic Garden, Preservation Society of Newport County, Hunt Realty (Reunion Tower and Union Station, Dallas, TX).
+His clients for Aramark included new business development, opening new client locations, management recruitment, creating growth strategies for catering and retail food operations, menu development, food and beverage initiatives and food safety.Back to Top

 Dave Waddell has over 30 years of experience in the hospitality industry including several senior financial management positions during his 23 year career with Aramark Sports & Entertainment serving as CFO of the Convention and Tourism Group before being promoted to CFO of the Sports & Entertainment Division.
 Prior to joining Aramark, Dave assisted in the opening of several fine dining restaurants as well as a boutique hotel in suburban Washington D.C.